UPSC Exam > UPSC Notes > Indian Polity for UPSC CSE > Laxmikanth Summary: State Legislature

 Composition of the Assembly

-• Members: The assembly consists of individuals directly elected by the state's people.
+• Strength: The assembly consists of individuals directly elected by the state's people.
 The number of members varies by state, determined by population size.
 Larger states have more members compared to smaller ones.
+Its maximum strength is fixed at 500 and minimum strength at 60.
+It means that its strength varies from 60 to 500 depending on the population size of the state.

 • Territorial Representation: Members represent specific geographic constituencies within the state.
 Each constituency elects one representative, demarcated based on population and administrative convenience.

-• Reserved Seats: Some assembly seats are reserved for marginalized groups like Scheduled Castes (SCs) and Scheduled Tribes (STs) to ensure fair representation.
+• Reservation of seats for SCs and STs: Some assembly seats are reserved for marginalized groups like Scheduled Castes (SCs) and Scheduled Tribes (STs) to ensure fair representation.
 The number of reserved seats corresponds to the SCs' and STs' population in the state.

 • Duration: The assembly's term spans five years unless dissolved earlier by the Governor or upon completing its term.